ADHD Assessments now available at Momwell!LEARN MORE

 How Pressure on Moms Fuels Maternal Anger

-Throughout his books, including the co-authored No Drama Discipline and The Whole Brain Child, Dr. Dan focuses on child development, brain science, and emotional dysregulation.
-But he also unveils the science behind our own struggles with emotional regulation.
+Throughout his books, including the co-authored No Drama Discipline and The Whole Brain Child, Dr. Siegel focuses on child development, brain science, and emotional dysregulation.
+But he also unveils the science behind our own struggles with emotional regulation

 One of the reasons why mom rage happens is the intense pressure moms face to be the primary caregivers, even when also working outside of the home.
-Dr. Dan said that the science doesn’t support this pressure—moms don’t have to do it all on their own.
+Dr. Siegel said that the science doesn’t support this pressure: moms don’t have to do it all on their own.

 Research shows that multiple strong attachments with caregivers is a good thing for our children.

-While it’s important for children to have attunement, and to build strong relationships, the science does not show that this has to come from moms—and in fact, it shows that multiple strong attachments with caregivers is a good thing for our children.
+While it’s important for children to have attunement, and to build strong relationships, the science does not show that this has to come from moms.
+In fact, it shows that multiple strong attachments with caregivers is a good thing for our children.

-Dr. Dan said from an evolutionary standpoint, we benefit from community.
+Dr. Siegel said from an evolutionary standpoint, we benefit from community.
 And when our children have strong attachments to a village of people, it’s known as “alloparenting” (or “other parenting).

-When we look at the animal kingdom, some mammals don’t practice alloparenting—but Dr. Dan pointed out that those animals also have a shorter “dependency” period.
+When we look at the animal kingdom, some mammals don’t practice alloparenting, but Dr. Siegel pointed out that those animals also have a shorter “dependency” period.
 (Mother dogs solely care for their puppies, but only for eight weeks).
-For humans, it’s different—our dependency period is 18 years (or longer).
-Dr. Dan said that if we expect moms to fulfill that primary role solely for that long, it’s going to be too much pressure.
+For humans, it’s different: our dependency period is 18 years (or longer).
+Dr. Siegel said that if we expect moms to fulfill that primary role solely for that long, it’s going to be too much pressure.

 The Science Behind Anger and “Flipping Our Lids”